nxp-imx/gtec-demo-framework/README.md

 ## Reasoning

-While writing this we currently have thirty-eight OpenGL ES 2 samples, sixty-eight OpenGL ES 3.x samples, sixty-one Vulkan samples, eight OpenVG samples, two G2D samples, three OpenCL samples, two OpenCV samples, three OpenVX sample and five other samples.
-Which is *190 sample applications*.
+While writing this we currently have forty-two OpenGL ES 2 samples, seventy-five OpenGL ES 3.x samples, sixty-six Vulkan samples, eight OpenVG samples, two G2D samples, three OpenCL samples, two OpenCV samples, three OpenVX sample and six other samples.
+Which is *207 sample applications*.

-The demo framework currently runs on at least four platforms so using a traditional approach we would have to maintain 190 * 4 = *760 build files* for the samples alone.
+The demo framework currently runs on at least four platforms so using a traditional approach we would have to maintain 207 * 4 = *828 build files* for the samples alone.
-Maintaining 760 or even just 190 build files would be an extremely time consuming and error prone process.
+Maintaining 828 or even just 207 build files would be an extremely time consuming and error prone process.
 So ideally, we wanted to use a build tool that supported

 1. Minimalistic build description files, that are used to ‘auto generate’ real build files.